 - To make or copy, or attempt to make or copy, any sketch, photograph, plan, and the like of anything connected with national defense for such purpose; or

-- Harboring or concealing any individual, whether domestic or foreign in origin, whom the concealing party has reason to believe has committed or is about to commit an offense under federal espionage laws.
+- Harboring or concealing any individual, when the concealing party has reason to believe that individual has committed or is about to commit an offense under federal espionage laws;

 - Photographing or representing defense installations without prior permission of and censorship by the commanding officer;

 - The use of aircraft to accomplish the same proscribed purpose;